Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Discussion

-We explored in detail the physics of the eigenmodes with fastest growth rates in the regime where variations in the Elsasser number lead to non-trivial modifications to the structure of the parasitic modes.
-To this end we emphasized the importance of understanding the structure of the vorticity and current density patterns associated with the secondary instabilities and used these as a mean to confirm their association with Kelvin-Helmholtz and tearing mode instabilities.
-Our analysis suggests a strategy to recognize the presence of parasitic modes and attempt to identify their nature: (i) Evolve the simulation until the breakdown of the initial exponential growth or subsequent peaks in stress or magnetic energy. (ii) Dissect the simulation domain in planes perpendicular to the mid-plane that contain the $z$-axis. (iii) Project the velocity and magnetic field in these planes and take the curls in order to obtain the corresponding vorticity and current density. (iv) Determine whether these resemble what is expected from the Kelvin-Helmholtz or tearing mode instabilities discussed in Section~\ref{sec:eigenmodes}.
+We emphasized the importance of understanding the structure of the vorticity and current density patterns associated with the secondary instabilities, as they provide a mean to confirm their association with Kelvin-Helmholtz and tearing mode instabilities.
+The analysis presented in Section~\ref{sec:eigenmodes} suggests a strategy to recognize the presence of parasitic modes and attempt to identify their nature: (i) Evolve the simulation until the breakdown of the initial exponential growth or subsequent peaks in stress or magnetic energy. (ii) Dissect the simulation domain in planes perpendicular to the mid-plane that contain the $z$-axis. (iii) Project the velocity and magnetic field in these planes and take the curls in order to obtain the corresponding vorticity and current density. (iv) Determine whether these resemble what is expected from the Kelvin-Helmholtz or tearing mode instabilities.